-For example, a mulled wine costs around 900 Forint (2.8 Euro), 1000 Ft (3 Euro) for a beer, or a flat lángos bread.
+For example, a mulled wine costs around 1200 Forint (2.9 Euro), 1500 Ft (3,66 Euro) for a beer, or 1750 Ft (4,27 Euro) for a flat lángos bread.
 Even so, like everything in Hungary, it is not expensive compared to other European countries or cities.

 Located in the square of Vörösmarty, this market is one of the essential Christmas in Budapest.
-If you want to enjoy a typical Christmas time atmosphere--with the scent of fir trees, mulled wine, cinnamon, and Christmas tree cookies**: this market is for you.
-The winter festival in Vörösmarty tér celebrates 21 years in 2019 from its first edition, and every year exceeds the previous one in terms of size and activities.
+If you want to enjoy a typical Christmas time atmosphere - with the scent of fir trees, mulled wine, cinnamon, and Christmas tree cookies: this market is for you.
+The winter festival in Vörösmarty tér celebrates 24 years in this 2022 from its first edition, and every year exceeds the previous one in terms of size and activities.

 This Christmas market in Budapest is characterized by many rustic wooden stalls with Christmas decorations, two stages with activities, live Christmas concerts, and dance shows.
 You can enjoy all kinds of Christmas concerts: folk, jazz, blues, soul, crossover, world music concerts, house dance shows...

 Opening hours: The market is open from 18 November - 31 December, from 11:00 a.m. to 9:00 p.m. from Sunday to Thursday, and till 10 p.m. on Fridays and Saturdays.
 However, on 24 December the opening times are 10:00 a.m. to 2:00 p.m., and on 25-26 Decmber, it is 12:00 p.m. to 6:00 p.m.